immers-space/immers/README.md

 3. Build new docker image: `npm run build:image`
 4. Login to docker hub: `docker login -u your_user_name` (if needed)
 5. Publish new docker image: `npm run publish:image`
+6. Sync tag to github: `git push --follow-tags`
+7. Cut a github release and autogenerate the notes

 ## Creator Members